Saturday, September 30, 2017

 Awards:

 Beethoven’s first six string quartets, known as Opus 18, were composed between 1798 and 1800 and published in 1801.
-They fulfilled “a commission for Prince Joseph Franz Maximilian Lobkowitz, who was the employer of Beethoven's friend, the violinist Karl Amenda.
+They were commissioned by Prince Joseph Franz Maximilian Lobkowitz, a Bohemian aristocrat “who was the employer of Beethoven's friend, the violinist Karl Amenda.
 They are thought to demonstrate his total mastery of the classical string quartet as developed by Joseph Haydn and Wolfgang Amadeus Mozart.”
-WK1
+WK-E

-The seventh through ninth quartets, written in 1806, were commissioned by Count Andreas Razumovsky, the Russian ambassador in Vienna.
+The seventh through eleventh quartets, written in 1806, were commissioned by Count Andreas Razumovsky, the Russian ambassador in Vienna.
 They are referred to as the “Middle Period,” “Middle Quartets,” or “Opus 59: Razumovsky.”
 They were published in 1808 in Vienna.
-WK2
+WK-M

 The Budapest String Quartet recordings from 1940 to 1952 of the complete cycle have “acquired legendary status” AZ having been inducted into the Grammy Hall of Fame in 1981 and the Library of Congress’s National Recording Registry in 2003.
 The New York Times wrote that they set “the modern standard of performance in the Beethoven quartets.”
 AZ